jaysinh01/Jane_street_market_prediction/README.md

 ## Problem Formulation:

-The problem presented in the report is from Jane Street Market Prediction competition.
-The competition involves in predicting whether a trade will be profitable or not given the input.
-The evaluation in the competition is using a utility function however our evaluation will simply be which model has a greater profit potential.
+The problem presented in the report is from the Jane Street Market Prediction competition.
+The competition involves predicting whether a trade will be profitable or not given the input.
+The competition's evaluation uses a utility function; however, our evaluation will be which model has more significant profit potential.

-Data used to train/validation/test the model contains date, weight, 4 resp (return) columns, and 130 feature columns.
-Each row represents a trade and different resp values represent the different returns.
+Data used to train/validation/test the model contains the date, weight, four resp (return) columns, and 130 feature columns.
+Each row represents a trade, and different resp values represent the different returns.
 For simplicity, we will ignore the multiple resp value and weights.
-We will use one of the resp column to evaluate if the trade should be taken or not.
+We will use one of the resp columns to evaluate if the trade should be taken or not.
 If the resp is below 0, we will label 0, and 1 if resp above 1.
 The goal of our model will be to predict if a given trade should be 0 or 1.
 In other words, this is a binary classification problem.

-In the end, we will compare which model can predict profitable trade more while minimizing losing trades.
-Whichever model does it the best will be classified as a better model.
+In the end, we will compare which model can predict profitable trades more while minimizing losing trades.
+The model that does it the best will classify as a better model.

 ## Approaches: